Dundee United F.C.

 Domestically, the club has won the Scottish Premier Division on one occasion (1982–83), the Scottish Cup twice (1994 and 2010) and the Scottish League Cup twice (1979 and 1980).
 United appeared in European competition for the first time in the 1966–67 season, going on to appear in Europe in 14 successive seasons from 1976.
 They also reached the European Cup semi-finals in 1983–84 and the UEFA Cup final in 1987.

-The club contest the Dundee derby with local rivals Dundee F.C.; this is the geographically closest derby in Britain, for Dens Park stadium is located virtually next door to Tannadice Park.
-Dundee United have won the local derby 81 times, Dundee F.C. have won it 49 times, and there have been 44 draws between the close rivals.
+The club contest the Dundee derby with local rivals Dundee; this is the geographically closest derby in Britain, as Dens Park stadium is located virtually next door to Tannadice Park.
+United have won the local derby on the most occasions.

 History

 Beginning (1909–1959)

 The club was formed as Dundee Hibernian in 1909, playing from the outset at Tannadice Park (previously known as Clepington Park), named after the street it's located on - Tannadice Street.
 They were voted into the Scottish Football League in 1910.
 After being saved from going out of business in October 1923, the club changed their name to Dundee United in order to widen their appeal.
 Between 1925 and 1932 United were promoted and relegated between the first and second tier three times, winning the Second Division title in 1925 and 1929.